-Please read the programme description carefully first.
+Please read the program description carefully first.
 Below you will find answers to frequently asked questions.

 In which categories can one apply?